 Limited edition products are great—but how do you tell your guests about them?
 We’re all using the internet as a lifeline right now, so you can be sure customers (and potential customers) are Instagramming their latest beverage run.
 If you draw them in and engage, they can be your biggest asset in earning and retaining new business!

-Here are some ideas on how to creatively communicate with your existing customers while meeting new ones.
+Here are some ideas on how to creatively leverage your digital marketing skills to communicate with your existing customers while meeting new ones.

 1. GO SOCIAL, AND OFTEN!